 Select role for which you wish to block access to some navigation menus at the “Appearance->Menus” page and click “Nav.
 Menus” button.
 You will see “Navigation Menus Access” dialog window.

 Turn ON checkboxes for menus which you wish to block/hide for this role at the menu editor page.
 Restricted role will not can create new menus after that.
 Blocked menus will not be available for selection at the “Select a menu to edit” dropdown list.
-“Manage Locations” tab will be hidden too.
+If you will leave only one menu, “Manage Locations” tab will be hidden too.

 Instead of default control panel: